 The Carolina Wilderness EMS Summit is a Western Piedmont Community College (WPCC)-supported EMS Continuing Medical Education (CME) conference attracting EMS personnel from throughout the southeast.
 During the 2-day experience EMS students will learn critical Wilderness EMS (WEMS) and extended medical care skills.
 The Carolina WEMS Externs serve as faculty, sharing skills they have learned during their Extern month.
 The primary target audience for the Externship are ALS EMS providers who need WEMS skills for their field medical care, with particular emphasis on paramedics and EMS Fellow physicians.
-The 2015 Summit will be held Sept 26-27th.

 The Carolina Wilderness EMS Seminar was launched in 2014 to strong reviews, when it was delivered to every EMS Fellow in North Carolina save one.
 This innovative 8-hour course targets an audience of EMS Fellows and has three primary learning objectives: